 "7-13-4535.
 Referendum to abolish local water quality district or joint local water quality district -- termination procedures.
-(1) A person owning a fee-assessed unit located within a local water quality district or a joint local water quality district may petition the commissioners of a local water quality district or the board of directors of a joint water quality district to submit a referendum to the registered voters residing in the district to terminate or abolish the district.
+(1) A person owning a fee-assessed unit located within a local water quality district or a joint local water quality district may petition the commissioners of a local water quality district or the board of directors of a joint water quality district to submit a referendum to the registered voters electors residing in the district to terminate or abolish the district.
 The petition must be in writing and contain the signatures and addresses of 20% or more of the owners of fee-assessed units in the district.
 The petition requesting a referendum for termination or abolishment of a district must be delivered to the county clerk who shall endorse on it the date on which the petition was received and validate the signatures within 60 days of receipt of the petition.
 If the petition contains valid signatures of at least 20% of the owners of fee-assessed units located within the district, the county clerk shall notify the commissioners of a local water quality district or the board of directors of a joint water quality district.

-(2) Upon receipt of a valid petition described in subsection (1), the commissioners of a local water quality district or the board of directors of a joint water quality district shall submit the referendum to the registered voters residing in the district in accordance with the provisions of 7-5-136 voting in an election conducted as provided in [section 6]."
+(2) Upon receipt of a valid petition described in subsection (1), the commissioners of a local water quality district or the board of directors of a joint water quality district shall submit the referendum to the registered voters electors residing in the district in accordance with the provisions of 7-5-136 in an election conducted in accordance with [section 4]."

-- Section 74.
-Section 7-14-210, MCA, is amended to read: - "7-14-210.
+- "7-14-210.
 Election on question of creating urban transportation district or addition to a district.
-(1) The commissioners, upon completion of the public hearing required by 7-14-207, shall proceed by resolution to refer the creation of the district or addition to a district to the persons qualified to vote on the proposition. - (2) The commissioners may designate in their resolution whether a special the day on which the election is to be held in conjunction with a regular or primary election, whether the whether the matter is to be determined by a mail ballot election held pursuant to the provisions of Title 13, chapter 19.
+(1) The commissioners, upon completion of the public hearing required by 7-14-207, shall proceed by resolution to refer the creation of the district or addition to a district to the persons qualified to vote on the proposition. - whether a special election is to be held in conjunction with a regular or primary election, whether the matter is to be determined at the next general election, or whether the matter is to be determined by a mail ballot election held pursuant to the provisions of Title 13, chapter 19.
 If a special election is ordered, the order must specify the date for the election and the voting places and the commissioners shall appoint and designate election judges and clerks.
-However, the election must be held on a day and conducted in the manner provided in [section 6]."
+The election shall be held in accordance with [section 4]."

-- "7-14-211.
-Conduct of election on question of creating district.
-(1) The election shall be held in all respects, as nearly as practicable, in conformity with the general election laws as provided in [section 6]. - (2) At the election, the ballots shall contain the words: - [] Transportation district -- YES - [] Transportation district -- NO" {Internal References to 7-14-211: None.} transportation board.
+"7-14-211.
+Conduct of election on question of creating district Ballot form.
+(1) The election shall be held in all respects, as nearly as practicable, in conformity with the general election laws.

+(2) At the election provided for under 7-14-210, the ballots shall contain the words:

+- [] Transportation district -- YES - [] Transportation district -- NO" {Internal References to 7-14-211: None.}

+"7-14-212.
+District to be governed by transportation board -- election of board.
+(1) The district must be governed by a transportation board.
 The commissioners and the governing bodies of each city or town included or partially included in the district shall determine if the board is to be elected or appointed.
-If the board is to be elected, the initial and subsequent election of board members must be held in accordance with [section 6].
+If the board is to be elected, the initial and subsequent election of board members must be held in accordance with [section 4].